 From the beginning, Roger Babson set out to distinguish the Babson Institute from colleges offering instruction in business.
-The Institute provided intensive training in the fundamentals of production, finance, and distribution in just one academic year, rather than four.
+The Institute provided intensive training in the fundamentals of production, finance, and distribution in just one academic year rather than four.
 The curriculum was divided into four subject areas: practical economics, financial management, business psychology, and personal efficiency (which covered topics such as ethics, personal hygiene, and interpersonal relationships).
-The program’s pace assumed that students would learn arts and sciences content elsewhere.
+The program’s pace assumed students would learn arts and sciences content elsewhere.

 Believing experience to be the best teacher, Roger Babson favored a combination of class work and actual business training.
 Seasoned businessmen made up the majority of the faculty.
-To better prepare students for the realities of the business world, the Institute’s curriculum focused more on practical experience and less on lectures.
+To better prepare students for the realities of the business world, the Institute’s curriculum focuses more on practical experience and less on lectures.
 Students worked on group projects and class presentations, observed manufacturing processes during field trips to area factories and businesses, met with managers and executives, and viewed industrial films on Saturday mornings.

-Nearly a hundred years later Babson College, an independent, not-for-profit institution, is accredited by the Association to Advance Collegiate Schools of Business (AACSB), the New England Association of Schools and Colleges, and the EFMD Quality Improvement System (EQUIS).
+Nearly a hundred years later, Babson College, an independent, not-for-profit institution, is accredited by the Association to Advance Collegiate Schools of Business (AACSB), the New England Association of Schools and Colleges, and the EFMD Quality Improvement System (EQUIS).
 In the 2015–2016 academic year, more than 2,100 undergraduate and 900 graduate students attended Babson College, representing more than 80 countries.

 Today, Babson president Kerry Healey notes that Babson is the world’s #1 recognized institution for Entrepreneurship education, whose mission is to prepare entrepreneurial leaders to create economic and social value everywhere.
 She writes:

 Aside from the importance of providing a quality education for its students, Babson College places a great deal of emphasis on sustainability for our environment.
-The school web site gives an indication of just how much they are doing on campus to promote resource efficiency including:
+The school website gives an indication of just how much they are doing on campus to promote resource efficiency, including:

 - Bottle Filling Stations – Promoting the reduction of single-use water bottles.
 These water bottle–filling stations are used roughly1,000 times per day

-- Community Garden – An on campus garden maintained by volunteers
+- Community Garden – An on-campus garden maintained by volunteers

 - LEED Buildings – Several buildings on campus have been retrofitted to improve energy efficiency and reduce consumption.

-- Green Commute – Babson encourages its students and faculty to utilize carpooling, biking, Inter-Campus Shuttle service and offers electric vehicle charging stations.
+- Green Commute – Babson encourages its students and faculty to utilize carpooling, biking, and Inter-Campus Shuttle service and offers electric vehicle charging stations.

 - And more…

-All across Babson, campus staff, students, and faculty are tackling issues of sustainability and resource efficiency and working to solve these integrated challenges.
+All across Babson, campus staff, students, and faculty are tackling sustainability and resource efficiency issues and working to solve these integrated challenges.
 In 2008, Babson became a signatory of the American College and University President’s Climate Commitment, with a goal of carbon neutrality by 2050.
 In the summer of 2010, we opened the Babson Sustainability Office to support, enhance, and coordinate these efforts.

 With so much effort put forth on environmental issues, we are proud to welcome Babson College as one of our latest members of our Sponsor A Highway® program, which reduces litter along the highway.
 It’s just one more way this great institution is contributing to a more sustainable environment.